ggonnella/textformats/src/textformats/cli/tf_test.1.md

 : specification file to use, YAML or preprocessed (REQUIRED)

 **-t**, **--datatype=**DATATYPE
-: which datatype to use among those defined by the specification (REQUIRED)
+: which datatype to use among those defined by the specification (default: datatype with name 'default')

 ## Input data options